guissmo/blog/src/content/blog/project-euler.md

 The best thing about this is each problem has a number for its answer.
 So you can suffer by waiting 24 hours for your inefficient program to run or try to find something that runs in less than a minute.

-Let me know if you get in.
-[Here](https://projecteuler.net/progress=guissmo)'s my account if you're interested.
+Once you get in, ask me for my friend key so that [you can see my progress](https://projecteuler.net/progress=guissmo)'s if you're interested.